suominina/SimpleAudioPlayer/README.md

 # Installation
 Tested on Ubuntu 22.04.
-Dependencies are SDL2 and SDL2_mixer.
+Dependencies are SDL, SDL_mixer and SDL_ttf.
 You might need to modify Makefile.

 After all dependencies are installed, hit the command below.
 ```